Updated on 2026/05/26

 • Martin Beckmann RSAI Annual Award 2011

-2011.11 Regional Science Association International Industrial agglomeration effects in Japan: productive efficiency, market access, and public fiscal transfer
+2011.11 Regional Science Association International (RSAI) Industrial agglomeration effects in Japan: productive efficiency, market access, and public fiscal transfer

 Akihiro Otsuka, Mika Goto, Toshiyuki Sueyoshi